openstack-archive/fuel-docs/pages/user-guide/fuel-plugins/010-install-plugin.rst

    prerequisites and limitations.

 #.
 Copy the plugin on already installed Fuel Master node.
-   If you do not have the Fuel Master node yet, see `Mirantis Quick Start Guide <https://software.mirantis.com/quick-start/>`_.
+   If you do not have the Fuel Master node yet, see :ref:`quickstart-guide`.

    ::